St. Louis personal injury lawyer Benjamin J. Sansone approaches his law practice by applying the same credo to all his cases, big and small alike.

 Click on the logo below to read all of the client reviews for Medical Malpractice:

 He’s scored some notable achievements for clients.
 In 2016 he settled a St Louis medical malpractice case for $4.75 million just a few days before trial.
 In 2007, he settled a medical-malpractice case involving the death of a patient following gastric bypass surgery for $4.6 million.
-And in 2010, he got a $2.3-million judgment on behalf of a client who was severely injured after being hit by a drunk driver’s car.
+And in 2010, he got a $2.3-million judgment on behalf of a client who was severely injured after being hit in a car accident by a drunk driver.

 Another highlight for Sansone was a $290,000 arbitration verdict for a client who was fell and hurt his back at a Marriott hotel.
 The defendant company offered $50,000 and the case went to trial in front of a arbitrator.